pretix/pretix-docs/docs/tutorial/event.md

 ![Screenshot of page titled "Congratulations!
 You just created an event!", showing options for creating ticket types and enabling a few basic features for the event.
 Not pictured: setting up payment options and providing contact information.](../assets/screens/event/create-event4.png "Create new event step 4 screenshot" )

-The next page congratulates us on creating our event and gives us a quick overview of products and basic settings for the event.
+The next page congratulates us on creating our event and gives us the opportunity to make quick changes to the products and basic settings for the event.
+We do not need to touch these quick settings at the moment.
 We will take a closer look at products (tickets, gift cards, etc.) in the next section of this tutorial.
 All we are going to do on this page is add two more pieces of information that are mandatory for our ticket shop to go live.
 We will provide a general email address at which our customers can contact us in the "contact address" field.